hydra_zen.make_config#

 If

-, then Hydra will recursively instantiate all other hydra-config objects nested within this dataclass [2].If
+True, then Hydra will recursively instantiate all other hydra-config objects nested within this dataclass [2].If

-attribute is not set on the resulting config.- hydra_convertOptional[Literal[“none”, “partial”, “all”, “object”]], optional (default=”none”)
+None, the_recursive_attribute is not set on the resulting config.- hydra_convertOptional[Literal[“none”, “partial”, “all”, “object”]], optional (default=”none”)

 Determines how Hydra handles the non-primitive objects passed to configuration [3].

-: Passed objects are converted to dict and list.
+"none": Passed objects are DictConfig and ListConfig, default"partial": Passed objects are converted to dict and list, with the exception of Structured Configs (and their fields)."all": Passed objects are dicts, lists and primitives without a trace of OmegaConf containers"object": Passed objects are converted to dict and list.
 Structured Configs are converted to instances of the backing dataclass / attr class.

 If

-attribute is not set on the resulting config.- hydra_defaultsNone | list[str | dict[str, str | list[str] | None ]], optional (default = None)
+None, the_convert_attribute is not set on the resulting config.- hydra_defaultsNone | list[str | dict[str, str | list[str] | None ]], optional (default = None)

 A list in an input config that instructs Hydra how to build the output config [7] [8].
 Each input config can have a Defaults List as a top level element.
 The Defaults List itself is not a part of output config.